履历片 (lǚ lì piàn)/Curriculum Vitae and other remarks. image

 7: https://www.ifs.edu.sg/

-9 : OIB stands for Option Internationale du Baccalauréat.
-At the time, there was no BFI.
-See: https://fr.wikipedia.org/wiki/Baccalaur%C3%A9at_fran%C3%A7ais_international
+9: OIB stands for Option Internationale du Baccalauréat.
+At the time, the BFI (Baccalauréat Français International) did not exist.
+See: https://fr.wikipedia.org/wiki/Baccalaur%C3%A9at_fran%C3%A7ais_international#:~:text=Pour%20obtenir%20l'indication%20%C2%ABoption,dans%20leur%20langue%20de%20section.

-10: https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-upper-secondary/cambridge-igcse/
+10: (Extended level) https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-upper-secondary/cambridge-igcse/

 12: https://nus.edu.sg/prog/bbalaw/

-14: Master's degree in art market.
+14: In Art Market Master's programme.
 See: https://www.ecoledulouvre.fr/fr/formations-etudiantes/le-deuxieme-cycle-de-lecole-du-louvre

 15: https://en.wikipedia.org/wiki/Singlish